Kenkai993/rsna-pneumonia-detection/README.md

 > • Dataset: RSNA Pneumonia Detection Challenge (Kaggle, public DICOM).
 > • Paths are local and checkpoints are not included due to dataset licensing.

+> **Reproducibility note:**
+> All file paths are kept local by design to maintain transparency of the experimental workflow.
+> The notebooks demonstrate the logic and results, but require adjusting paths to match
+> the user’s environment for full reproducibility.

 ---

 ## 📁 Project Structure